Northeast Rural Property Buying Guide

 Buying rural property is likely one of the biggest purchase decisions you will ever make.
 That’s why in addition to working with a lender you trust, it’s important to surround yourself with a team of professionals that care about your success.

 "Depending on the state you live in, it may be typical, or in your best interest, to hire an attorney, especially if there is an oil and gas lease tied to the property,” Kujawa says.
-Laws and regulations can differ across the Northeast states, including New York, Maine, New Jersey, Connecticut, Massachusetts, New Hampshire and Rhode Island.
+Laws and regulations can differ across the Northeast states, including New York, Maine, New Jersey, Connecticut, Massachusetts, New Hampshire, Rhode Island and Vermont.
 “It’s a good idea to seek out a rural real estate agent who knows the local marketplace, too.”

 Kujawa recommends using online resources like Zillow, Realtor.com or Land and Farm to narrow down your rural property search.
 The USDA is also a good resource for policies and programs specific to rural properties.